Zachary-Pearce/Pomegranate/README.md

 # Pomegranate
 Choosing a processor for an embedded system is a delicate balancing act between flexibility and performance, however if a reconfigurable processor core was available and accessible then the cost of designing such systems would decrease as an existing design could be easily modified to fit an applcation and changed in the future if needs change.

 Pomegranate is an open source soft-core processor written in VHDL.
-The goal of Pomegranate is to provide an accessible and easy to configure processor core that can be used in a varierty of FPGA projects.
+The goal of Pomegranate is to provide an accessible and easy to configure processor core that can be used in a varierty of embedded systems.

 ## Contribution
 Some notes regarding contribution below, write these up nicely: